Pac-Man: The Joy of Movement

 The tension in the game is created by avoiding the ghosts who alternate between their scatter and pursuit periods.
 As each ghost leaves the central box they will scatter to one of the four corners of the maze and move about until their pursuit programming kicks in and they will begin to chase Pac-Man trying to bump into him.
 This is honestly one of the best parts of the game, and my favorite point because once I become aware that the ghosts are chasing me my movement becomes far more engaging.
 What I mean is, eating the pellets during the scatter period is fun, but more often than not it’s more about just moving through the maze.
 Once the pursuit starts the tension increases and I begin to calculate my movements and paying attention to where I’m going.

-Since Pac-Man is moving through a maze, movement is typically composed in just moving forward or else turning at 90 degree angles.
+Since Pac-Man is moving through a maze, movement is typically composed of just moving forward or else turning at 90 degree angles.
 These turns can be the stuff of delightful nightmares because, depending on the ghost, I can find myself cornered rather quickly.
 The colors only build this tension more since they are bright and dark.
 The blue and black of the maze numb my eyes so that I’m forced to fixate on the bright yellow, red, pink, blue, and orange of the characters, at times almost forgetting the maze entirely.
 The movement of Pac-Man creates tension against the limits of the maze and the ghosts make that tension juicer.
 The sounds of Pacman eating, and the way the sound speeds up when I get closer to the last pellet stretches the tension as I work closer and closer to the last pellet.
 Eating power pellets create a temporary sense of invulnerability and the limited time creates further tension.
 I have to try and eat as much as I can in this short window, and if I can get all four ghosts in one area before eating it I can rack up 1600 points by eating them in their new vulnerable state.
 This creates plenty of stressfully fun moments as I try to let the ghosts chase me until they are right on top of me, and if I cannot eat it in time I will die.

 The sensation of playing Pacman is like stretching a series of rubber bands, one after the other, and watching them snapback.
 It’s a virtual fidget-cube-videogame that is seemingly endless.